anastasiaarsky/ML-Capstone-Spam-Classification/DataCollection/DataCollection.md

 ### 3. Actual Dataset

 The final dataset I will use will be the Enron Spam dataset merged with the Spam Assassin dataset.
-It can be found in the SpamData.csv file.
+It can be found in the Data.csv file.